andrewsinelnikov/MERNSnippet-How-To/task11/README.md

 <img src="img/1.png" width="100%"><br/>

 ### Step 2
-Use the command **rafce** to create a function component and include a file with future styles
+Use the command **rafce** to create a function component and include a file with future styles <br />
+> **Function component** is a Javascript function which return React element describing what should appear on the screen

 <img src="img/2.png" width="100%"><br/>